A Theory of Dynamic Benchmarks: Hierarchical dynamic benchmarks

 This lets us bound $\Pr_\gD(E_{g_2}|E_{g_0})$ and $\Pr_\gD(E_{g_2}|E_{g_1})$:

 and a similar calculation shows $\Pr_\gD(E_{g_2}|E_{g_1}) \le 12\epsilon$.
 Putting these all together, we can bound the risk of $\maj(g_0, g_1, g_2)$ by

 which completes the proof. \end{proofEnd}

 The hope in adding a new layer to dynamic benchmarking was to obtain a squared risk of the previous layer's risk.
 So, ideally, a depth-$2$ hierarchical dynamic benchmark could achieve $O(\epsilon^4)$~error.
-Next, we show that the upper bound of Theorem~\ref{thm:hier_realizable_approx_rm_upperbound} is tight up to a constant, and the conjecture of squared risk per layer does not hold.
+But this is not the case; next, we show that the upper bound of Theorem~\ref{thm:hier_realizable_approx_rm_upperbound} is tight up to a constant, and the conjecture of squared risk per layer does not hold.

 \begin{theoremEnd}{thm} For any $\epsilon$-approximate risk minimizer~$\gA$ with $\frac{1}{\epsilon} \in \mathbb{N}$, hypothesis class~$\gH$ with ${\rm VCdim}(\gH) \ge \frac{2}{\epsilon^3}$, and any hierarchical dynamic benchmark with depth-$2$ and width-$3$~(Figure~\ref{fig:hier_graph}) with arbitrary mixture and majority weights, there exists an underlying distribution~$\gD$ such that for any true classifier~$f \in \gH$ and initial distribution~$\gD_0$ with $\supp(\gD_0) \subseteq \supp(\gD)$, there exists classifiers consistent with hierarchical dynamic benchmark for which